 POSTPARTUM NON-BREASTFEEDING WOMEN CODE Priority 337 HISTORY OF A LARGE FOR GESTATIONAL AGE INFANT VI Most recent pregnancy, or history of giving birth to an infant with a birth weight of 9 pounds or more.
 Document: Birth weight(s) and date(s) of deliveries in the participant's health record.
 339 BIRTH WITH NUTRITION RELATED CONGENITAL OR BIRTH DEFECT(S) VI A woman who gives birth to an infant who has a congenital or birth defect linked to inappropriate nutritional intake, e.g., inadequate zinc, folic acid (neural tube defect), excess vitamin A (cleft palate or lip).
 Applies to most recent pregnancy only.
 Document: Infant(s) congenital and/or birth defect(s) in the participant's health record.
-NUTRITI ON RELATED MEDICAL CONDITIONS VI 341 NUTRIENT DEFICIENCY DISEASES Diagnosis of clinical signs of nutritional deficiencies or a disease caused by insufficient dietary intake of macro or micro nutrients.
-Diseases include, but not limited to: protein energy malnutrition, hypocalcemia, cheilosis, scurvy, osteomalacia, menkes disease, rickets, Vitamin K deficiency, xerothalmia, beriberi, and pellagra.
-(See Appendix C) The presence of nutrient deficiency diseases diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or a health professional acting under standing orders of a physician.
-Document: Diagnosis and the name of the physician that is treating this condition in participant's health record.
+NUTRITI ON RELATED MEDICAL CONDITIONS VI 341 NUTRIENT DEFICIENCY OR DISEASE Any currently treated or untreated nutrient deficiency or disease.
+These include, but are not limited to, Protein Energy Malnutrition, Scurvy, Rickets, Beriberi, Hypocalcemia, Osteomalacia, Vitamin K Deficiency, Pellagra, Xerophthalmia, and Iron Deficiency.
+(See Appendix C) Presence of condition diagnosed, documented, or reported by a or someone working under a physician's orders, or as self-reported by participant.
+Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
 High Risk: Diagnosed nutrient deficiency disease

 POSTPARTUM NON-BREASTFEEDING WOMEN CODE PRIORITY 342 GASTRO-INTESTINAL DISORDERS VI Diseases or conditions that interfere with the intake, digestion, and or absorption of nutrients.
-The diseases and/or conditions include, but are not limited to: Gastroesophageal reflux disease (GERD) Peptic ulcer Post-bariatric surgery Short bowel syndrome Inflammatory bowel disease, including ulcerative colitis or Crohn's disease Liver disease Pancreatitis Biliary tract disease The presence of gastro-intestinal disorders as diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or someone working under physician's orders.
+The diseases and/or conditions include, but are not limited to: Gastroesophageal reflux disease (GERD)Peptic ulcer Post-bariatric surgery Short bowel syndrome Inflammatory bowel disease, including ulcerative colitis or Crohn's disease Liver disease Pancreatitis Biliary tract disease The presence of gastro-intestinal disorders as diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or someone working under physician's orders.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
 High Risk: Diagnosed gastro-intestinal disorder 343 DIABETES MELLITUS VI Diabetes mellitus consists of a group of metabolic diseases characterized by inappropriate hyperglycemia resulting from defects in insulin secretion, insulin action or both.
 Presence of diabetes mellitus diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
 High Risk: Diagnosed diabetes mellitus